Hymn to God, My God Analysis by John Donne | Stanza by Stanza

 The last stanza of the poem is a plea.
 The poet asks the forgiveness of God.
 As mentioned earlier, he was Dean of St. Paul’s Church, where he used to preach sermons.
 He through nepotism asks mercy of the God.
 He says that he was a true preacher; the poet guided many people through his sermons.
 He told his fellowmen that suffering was a prelude to redemption.
 He believes that he has suffered a lot; therefore, he should be redeemed in the next world.
 His sermon

 “Hymn to God, My God” is a beautiful hymn and is included in “Divine Poems” of John Donne.
 The poet started his life from love poems, in which he totally ignored the concept of spirituality.
-In his later poems, he realized that he should use his poetic powers to convince the world.
+In his later poems, he realized that he should use his poetic powers to convince the world to the right path.
 He guided them to follow the right path through these poems.
 In many poems, he praises Christ and God but this poem is a little different from other hymns of John Donne.
 Although in this poem too, he praises God and Christ but this poem seems the end of his journey.
 Readers can feel the spirituality of the poem.
 If we compare love poems of John Donne to this hymn, then we feel that divinity reflects from this hymn as it focuses on mysticism.